 HOW TO TURN A BASKET INTO A PENDANT LIGHT

 Find the perfect basket. $20 people.
 It couldn’t be more beautiful.

 Make a hole in the bottom of your basket big enough to fit the end of the pendant.
 I was able to just use some scissors and cut the middle section off of each of these strips that overlapped each other.

 Unscrew the retaining ring from the socket and put the socket into the hole you just created and then screw the retaining ring back on.

 Using wire cutters, cut your cord down to the length you want it.
 Leave a little extra just in case (you can always push it up into the ceiling).
-Once you cut the plastic casing around the wires, make sure you strip your wires back so you’re able to connect them to the ones in the ceiling.
+Once you cut the plastic casing around the wires, make sure you strip your wires back.
+This is so you’re able to connect them to the ones in the ceiling.